demiurgeQuantified/PZEventDoc/docs/Events.md

 onFillSearchIconContextMenu | (Client) Fires when opening the context menu for a foraging item. | ISContextMenu context, ISBaseIcon icon, OnFillWorldObjectContextMenu | (Client) Fires after the context menu for a world object is created. | int playerIndex, ISContextMenu context, table worldobjects, boolean test, OnGameBoot | Fires after the game finishes starting up.
 Note: For clients, lua files in lua/server/ will not have loaded by the time this event is fired.
 This does not apply to servers. |
-OnGameStart | Fires upon finishing loading and entering the game. | OnGameStateEnter | (Client) Fires upon entering the Terms Of Service game state. | State state, OnGameTimeLoaded | Fires after GameTime is initialised. | OnGamepadConnect | (Client) Fires after a controller is connected. | int controllerId,
+OnGameStart | (Client) Fires upon finishing loading and entering the game. | OnGameStateEnter | (Client) Fires upon entering the Terms Of Service game state. | State state, OnGameTimeLoaded | Fires after GameTime is initialised. | OnGamepadConnect | (Client) Fires after a controller is connected. | int controllerId,